The reason for why this web page is not updated after 2019 is explained below in the section What has happened to Technoscience Studies.

 - Innovation System and Development

-The regional relevance of the research is given by its involvement and collaboration in NetPort and its profile in New Media.
-Research and undergraduate education are strongly intertwined and result in the establishment of companies by students in media technology and especially so within digital game.
-Several research projects have included innovative development at the municipality of Karlshamn as well as driving forces for cooperation, from which the regional development is benefitting.
-Our former and present international PhD students from Uganda, Tanzania, and Bolivia contribute directly to solving acute problems in their respective home countries like digital education resources for rural secondary schools, digital systems handling serious diseases and functioning triple helix cooperation for innovative clusters in crucial sectors.
+The research conducted in this division is regionally relevant through its involvement and collaboration in NetPort and its profile in New Media.
+There is a strong connection between research and undergraduate education, which often leads to the establishment of companies by students in media technology, particularly within the digital gaming industry.
+Several research projects have contributed to innovative development in the municipality of Karlshamn and have fostered cooperation, resulting in regional development.
+Former and current international PhD students from countries like Uganda, Tanzania, and Bolivia have directly contributed to solving critical issues in their respective home countries, such as developing digital education resources for rural secondary schools, implementing digital systems to handle serious diseases, and fostering triple helix cooperation for innovative clusters in crucial sectors.

 NEWS from 2019